laurasfduarte/laurasfduarte/README.md

 ![Arduino](https://img.shields.io/badge/Arduino-Intermediate-yellow)

 I am Laura Duarte, a PhD student working at the [Robotics and AI](https://github.com/Robotics-and-AI) research laboratory of the University of Coimbra.
-My research is mainly focussed on the use of an event camera to enable Human-Robot Collaboration, using Deep Neural Networks to classify human actions.
+My research is mainly focussed on the detection, tracking and classification of human actions with the use of an event camera to enable Human-Robot Collaboration.

 ## ✨ Highlights